 You are currently viewing...

 People who struggle with self-harm are also accused of being manipulative of others, especially professionals.
-In reality, very few harmers attend A&E departments and even less talk to their GP's.
-Self-harm is essentially a very private behaviour, and many harmers will go several months - or even years - before being 'found out' or having the courage to make a disclosure.
+In reality, not many people attend A&E departments and even fewer talk to their GP's.
+Self-harm is essentially a very private behaviour, and many people will go several months - or even years - before being 'found out' or having the courage to make a disclosure.
 A lot of people who harm will do it in places on their body that are unlikely to been seen.
 It’s true that some people may use their self-harming in a manipulative way, in order to control relationships or demand services, but these behaviours needs to be seen in the context of the wider difficulties rather than dismissed.

-Being perceived as an attention-seeker – in the negative sense of those words - will only make it harder for young people to seek the help they need to stop harming.
+Being perceived as an attention-seeker – in the negative sense of those words - will only make it harder for people to seek the help they need to stop harming.
 Instead, let’s reinforce the message that they matter, and that there are people willing to listen.